MangoMirage/captain-kitty-one-ear/Sea-Circus.md

 Within moments, a large patchwork ship loomed beside him, stitched from driftwood and dreams, its sails billowing like carnival ghosts.
 As Bramble craned his neck to take in the towering sides, a feline face appeared above the rail.

 But this was no ordinary cat.
-With a grin stretching from ear to - well, that was the point.
+With a grin stretching from ear to... well, that was the point.
 One ear was missing, and one eye covered by a patch that screamed swagger and stories.
 She leaned lazily on the rail, tail flicking like a pendulum of mischief.

 “Ahoy there!” the cat called down, voice warm and lilting.
 “You lost, lil’ doggie?
 Ain’t often we see walkies out on open water, y’know.”